 Leaving and entering Kyrgyzstan by car was super easy.
 Our friends from Travel Land had done all the necessary paperwork, so we would have everything in order to continue our road trip to Uzbekistan.
 They alerted us, however, about a diplomatic tension between the two countries, explaining we would most probably have problems to enter Uzbekistan – as everyone on this route has.
 And, man… they were right!

 On the way over there, already on the Uzbek side, they made us wait for three hours.
 No one was really explaining us anything.
 Then, someone told us we needed to pay a fine because our windows were tinted.
 He said we needed a special insurance for Uzbekistan.
 It was ridiculous, very stressful and foreseen by Travel Land.

 We knew we were being cheated, but it was midnight and we couldn’t use our phones to call Travel Land.
 There was not much we could do.
 Because we didn’t have enough cash, we got away with paying “only” the tinted window penalty – around 15 dollars.

-On the way back to Kyrgyzstan, when we were on the Uzbek side again, we had the same issue: now five hours waiting and no consideration at all from anyone.
+On the way back to Kyrgyzstan, when we were on the Uzbek side again, we had the same issue.
+Five hours waiting and no consideration at all from anyone.
 This time, at least, no one tried to charge us anything and there we went happily back to Kyrgyzstan.

 The Travel Land Kyrgyzstan travel agency: